 School-Live! by Norimitsu Kaihou & Sadoru Chiba

 School-Live! is a unique title on this list because it is a slice-of-life as well as a horror manga.
 Before I got into the series I thought this combination would be an odd mix, but Norimitsu Kaihou & Sadoru Chiba proved me wrong.
 School-Live! follows the everyday lives of the girls of the School-Life Club.
-It’s ultimately about escapism because even though the world has crumbled around them due to a zombie apocalypse, they continue living their lives like nothing’s changed to prevent the weight of everything that’s happening around them from crushing them.
+It’s ultimately about escapism because even though the world has crumbled around them due to a zombie outbreak, they continue living their lives like nothing’s changed to prevent the weight of everything that’s happening around them from crushing them.

 Unlike other zombie stories, where there are a few detestable characters that have lost their humanity, School-Live!‘s characters are ones you can’t help but love and wish the best for.
 You’ll fear for their health and safety and you not only want them to survive but thrive as well.
 This is yet another unique thing about School-Live! that will invest you in its story.
 Out of anything, though, I think it’s the fact that School-Live! is different from any other zombie manga I’ve ever read that makes it such a refreshing and exciting read.